cnlpete/candybox/README.md

 License
 ------------------------------------------------------------------------------------------------------------------------
-CandyCMS is licensed under MIT license.
+candyCMS is licensed under MIT license.
 All of its components should be Open Source and free to use, too.
 Note that [fancyBox](http://fancyapps.com/fancybox/) needs a license for commercial projects.